-(t) Income (loss) per common share
+(s) Income per common share

-Basic income (loss) per share is computed by dividing the net income (loss) attributable to common shareholders by the weighted average number of shares outstanding during the reporting year.
+Basic income per share is computed by dividing the net income attributable to common shareholders by the weighted average number of shares outstanding during the reporting year.

-Diluted income (loss) per share is computed similar to basic income (loss) per share except that the weighted average shares outstanding are increased to include additional shares for the assumed exercise of stock options (if dilutive).
+Diluted income per share is computed similar to basic income per share except that the weighted average shares outstanding are increased to include additional shares for the assumed exercise of stock options (if dilutive).

 The number of additional shares is calculated by assuming that outstanding dilutive stock options were exercised and the proceeds from such exercise were used to acquire common stock at the average market price during the reporting periods.
-Diluted income (loss) did not include the effect of options for the year ended December 31, 2022, as they are anti-dilutive